Enbridge to invest $1.7-billion in German utility’s North Sea wind farm

 Enbridge said its financial advisor for the Hohe See deal was JP Morgan, while its legal advisor was Dentons.

-Separately, Enbridge reported a 3.4 per cent fall in fourth-quarter profit, hurt by charges, including for asset impairment and restructuring.
+Separately, Enbridge reported a smaller-than-expected quarterly profit on Friday as expenses jumped and the company said its deal to buy Spectra Energy Corp was on track to close this quarter.

-Earnings attributable to the company’s shareholders fell to $365-million, or 39 cents per share, in the quarter, from $378-million, or 44 cents per share, a year earlier.
+Earnings attributable to the company’s shareholders fell 3.4 per cent to $365-million, or 39 cents per share, in the fourth quarter, hurt by charges, including for asset impairment and restructuring.

+Excluding items, Encana earned 56 cents per share, missing analysts’ average estimate of 58 cents per share, according to Thomson Reuters I/B/E/S.

 - Enbridge Inc$42.250.00(0.00%)